Learning about the History and the People

-These 24-page booklets were designed as educational companions to the traveling historical exhibit of the same name produced by Ka ‘Ohana O Kalaupapa.
-The booklets are smaller versions of the exhibit with identical information.
-The award-winning historical exhibit focuses on chapters of the history of Kalaupapa often ignored in traditional histories and includes stories of the ali`i and the people of Kalaupapa in addition to Father Damien and Mother Marianne.
+These 24-page booklets were designed as educational companions to the historical exhibit of the same name, “A Source of Light, Constand and Never-Fading” produced by Ka ‘Ohana O Kalaupapa.
+These 8x10-inch booklets are simply smaller versions of the exhibit panels created especially for teachers and students.
+The award-winning historical exhibit focuses on chapters of the history of Kalaupapa often ignored in traditional histories and includes stories of the ali‘i and the people of Kalaupapa in addition to Father Damien and Mother Marianne.

 Two versions of this booklet are available to view or download: one booklet is in English and the other exclusively in ‘Olelo Hawai‘i.